 Time to lower the curtain on this.
 These were my formative movie-going years.
 Early on I developed a love of science-fiction and horror, films of the fantastic.
 I also saw Westerns, war films, period epics, knights-in-armor, you name it.
 None of these films took place on an Iowa farm.
 I didn’t see a foreign film until I started college in 1962.
 That’s just the way it was.
 I think I’m still that kid in a lot of ways, waiting in expectation as the theater lights go down and the screen lights up.

-This series is dedicated to my mom, who took me to the movies and started me on this path, and to the Vista Theater in Storm Lake, Iowa, where most of this happened. – Ted Hicks
+This series is dedicated to my mom, Jean Hicks, who took me to the movies and started me on this path, and to the Vista Theater, which is still in operation in Storm Lake, Iowa, where most of this happened. – Ted Hicks